 The Farran Mackenzie Lost Villages Mysteries

-A special note to my readers regarding availability of these titles: Since the closing of General Store Publishing House, copies of all four titles can be ordered through me via email at email@example.com.
+A note to my readers: Since the closing of General Store Publishing House in 2015, copies of the first four titles can be ordered through me via email at firstname.lastname@example.org.
+Autographed copies of the new book All My Worldly Goods may also be ordered through me.

 A Violent End (2001)